BN - Reprocessing Events Using On Demand Event Maintenance

 - Repeat this process using the same navigation for Life and AD/D Benefits, Disability Benefits, Savings Plans, and Spending Accounts.

-- Although you can see an employee's benefits at a glance by navigating to Benefits > Review Employee Benefits > Current Benefit Summary, it will not provide the details regarding which dependents are covered under a plan, and will not allow you to see historical or future enrollments.
+- Although you can see an employee's benefits at a glance by navigating to Benefits > Review Employee Benefits > Current Benefit Summary, it is NOT recommended to use this method as it will not provide the details regarding which dependents are covered under a plan, and will not allow you to see historical or future enrollments.

 2. After noting the employee's benefits and Coverage Begin Dates (Effective Dates), navigate to the employee's On Demand Event Maintenance Screen: